FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Send_messages_protocols.md

 This command causes a message to be sent in response to a previous transfer from the Partner to which the message was sent.
-The partner Transfer CFT{{< TransferCFT/componentshortname  >}} interprets this message as a transfer acknowledgement.
+The partner {{< TransferCFT/axwayvariablesComponentShortName  >}} interprets this message as a transfer acknowledgement.

 Such messages are sent in a connected state; a protocol connection must exist between the sender of the message and its recipient.
 This connection